Music Gateway

 How Do I Get Paid For A Sync?

-It’s important to note that PRO’s do not usually deal with the sync fee and for a smaller independent artist the price of the sync fee can vary.
+It’s important to note that PROs do not usually deal with the sync fee and for a smaller independent artist the price of the sync fee can vary.
 However, placement in a good tv show or on an advert can be pivotal in getting your song or recording heard.
 Queue constant streams of that song on that advert.
 To ensure you’re making money from that you should register with a PRO.

 Performing Rights Organisations

-PROs collect the royalties whenever your music or recordings are played publically.
+PROs collect royalties whenever your music or recordings are played publically.
 They do so by giving a unique code to each song or recording you register.
 So, for example, the PRS can track the use of songs in this way by the ISWC code.
 The PPL and MCPS/PRS for Music can track mechanical royalties via the ISRC code.
 Essentially a unique identification number for each recording.

 These codes help distinguish your music or your recording from similarly titled songs and recordings by other writers/artists.
 They also provide metadata.

 PROs will pay directly to their members; for the PRS this is both writers and publishers and for the PPL producers/artists and record labels.
 Primarily they deal with revenue generated from television and radio use.
-As well as live performance.
+As well as the live performance.

 PROs will split the royalties 50/50 between the registered songwriter and publisher.
 Or the producer/artist/performers and the record label.

 Often a PRO will charge a fee to issue a blanket license.
-The license allows the applicant typically a broadcaster to use the music and recordings represented.
+The license allows the applicant typically a broadcaster to use the music rights and recordings represented.

 The royalties are received by a publisher and songwriter.
 Often a songwriter will split this with those who performed on the track to ensure that everyone is paid fairly.